NomadCode33/DragonDex/README.md

 Talk about the manuevering about it when I ran into a roadblock

 ## Lessons Learned:
+This project taught me a lot about how APIs work, especially because the one I used wasn’t structured like most typical APIs.
+It lacked some of the usual checks and conventions, which forced me to think differently about my logic and adapt as I went.
+I ended up learning several new ways to extract and handle data, as well as how to render that information cleanly onto the DOM.

+Working with an unconventional API pushed me to become more flexible in how I approach data retrieval and problem-solving.
+The experience gave me a stronger foundation and the confidence to work with a wide range of APIs in future projects.
+Looking back, the challenges were exactly the training I needed to prepare for more complex and structured APIs down the road.

 ## More Projects:
 Take a look at these other projects that I have in my own portfolio: